justCuriousAgain/ExplainingAI/README.md

  -->

 ## Disclaimer:
-* Author (yogeshkulkarni@yahoo.com) gives no guarantee of the correctness of the content.
+* Author (firstnamelastname at yahoo dot com) gives no guarantee of the correctness of the content.
 Notes have been built using lots of publicly available material.
 * Although care has been taken to cite the original sources as much as possible, but there could be some missing ones.
 Do point them and I will update wherever possible.
 * Lots of improvements are still to be made.
 So, don’t depend on it at all, fully.
 * Do send in your suggestions/comments/corrections/Pull-requests.